|Correct Attire for the Hunter Ring|

 Dover Tip: Gloves and Spurs

-Finish your look by choosing a pair of black gloves.
+Finish your hunter show attire by choosing a pair of black gloves.
 To suit riders' individual preferences, you'll discover many styles of show gloves in both leather and synthetic fabrics.
 Consider special design features that may assist you with your riding comfort, such as flexible gussets between the fingers, added textures for grip and ventilation panels to keep your hands cool.
 Product advisors at Dover Saddlery suggest that you ride in your show gloves several times before your competition to become accustomed to the feel of them.

 Spurs, if worn, should be clean and shiny and positioned high on the heel.